Veracode API credentials file

 Some Veracode products, such as the IDE plugins and extensions, require you to store your API credentials in a secure file called a Veracode API credentials file.

-You create the Veracode API credentials file on a Windows, macOS, Linux, or UNIX machine, and place the file in a specific directory on one or more machines where you use APIs or integrations.
-The integration, API wrapper, or command-line tool reads the file from this directory to access your credentials and authenticate securely with Veracode.
+Create the Veracode API credentials file on a Windows, macOS, Linux, or UNIX machine, add your API credentials to a profile in the file, and place the file in a specific directory on the machines where you use APIs or integrations.
+The integration, such as the Veracode API wrapper or a command-line tool, reads the file from this directory to access your credentials and authenticate securely with Veracode.

-Alternatively, you can set your credentials as environment variables.
-Use either the Veracode API credentials file or environment variables, but not both.
+Store your credentials in either a Veracode API credentials file or as environment variables, but not both.

 Create the file on macOS, Linux, or UNIX to store your API credentials and, optionally, restrict access to the file.